Palestinians: Israel deliberately killed Al Jazeera reporter - NewsBreak

 “But there is one thing that can be determined with certainty,” the military chief said.
 “No soldier fired intentionally at a journalist.
 We investigated that.
 We checked it.
 That is the conclusion.
 There is no other.”

 An AP reconstruction of events has lent support to eyewitnesses who say she was shot by Israeli troops.
-But a weapons expert interviewed by the AP as part of the reconstruction said that it was impossible to reach a conclusive finding without further forensic analysis.
+But the reconstruction said it was impossible to reach a conclusive finding without further forensic analysis.

 Palestinian witnesses say there were no militants or clashes anywhere near Abu Akleh.
 The only known militants in the area were on the other side of the convoy, some 300 meters (yards) from her position.
 They did not have a direct line of sight, unlike the convoy itself, which was some 200 (meters) away on a long straight road.